-Stunning Succulent Arrangements is an online gardening class all about planting and potting up succulents, taught by Debra Lee Baldwin.
-This course covers how succulent plants grow and propagate, using different colours of succulents together, making living floral-style arrangements, and using succulents in specific projects such as terrariums and wreaths.
+Stunning Succulent Arrangements is an online gardening class all about planting and potting up ornamental succulents, taught by Debra Lee Baldwin.
+This course covers how succulent plants grow and propagate, using different colors of succulents together, making living floral-style arrangements, and using succulents in specific projects such as terrariums and wreaths.

 “Renowned succulent expert Debra Lee Baldwin shares the secrets to caring for these low-maintenance plants and explains why they lend themselves well to container arrangements.”Stunning Succulent Arrangements, with Debra Lee Baldwin, bluprint

 Planting the Piet Oudolf Way is an intermediate garden design course focused on Piet’s design style, taught by Piet Oudolf & Dr. Noel Kingsbury.
-This course includes a teaching tour of the Oudolf family garden and planting studio focussed on structure, texture, form, and colour.
+This course includes a teaching tour of the Oudolf family garden and planting studio focussed on structure, texture, form, and color.
 The course also includes four assignments, evaluated by Noel.

 “The idea is that wherever you are in the world, nature has beautiful and long-lasting plants which are potential garden and landscape plants – it is up to you to identify, seek them out and use them.
 “Planting the Piet Oudolf Way, by Piet Oudolf & Noel Kingsbury, Learning with Experts